 Similarly, if you get the perfect weather conditions to shoot your outdoor scenes, don’t spend the time filming indoor scenes that you could do anytime.

 Plan as much as you can.
-If you do that, it will be easier to move things around if any obstacles come up.
+If you do that, it will be easier to move things around if any obstacles arise.

-That’s about enough from us, so get started and don’t forget us when you are a big-time filmmaker.
+That’s about enough from us, so get started, and remember us when you are a big-time filmmaker.